 - Proficiency with the MS Office Suite (Word, Excel, Outlook, PowerPoint).

-- Your list of references should include professional and/or academic contacts, with at least one current or past employer.
-For each reference, include his/her name, title/affiliation, telephone number, and email address.
+- Your list of references should include professional and academic contacts with at least one current or past employer.
+For each reference, include their name, title/affiliation, telephone number, and email address.

-- In your cover letter, please describe your career interests, and any experience you have managing or creating spreadsheets and databases.
+- In your cover letter, please describe your career interests and any experience managing or creating spreadsheets and databases and conducting research.

-- Finalists may be invited to interview in person over the holiday break, if possible.
+- Finalists may be invited to interview in person, but Zoom interviews will be available.

-About the Community Foundation: Founded in 1982 and based in Southern Shores, the Outer Banks Community Foundation is a 501(c)3 public charity that helps meet local needs across Dare County and the entire Outer Banks.
-The Community Foundation manages $19 million across 185 charitable funds for individuals and agencies, providing tailored services to help donors pursue their charitable interests.
-With these funds the Community Foundation awards charitable grants to local nonprofits, and educational scholarships to local students through 50 diverse scholarship programs.
-Since its inception in 1982, the Community Foundation has awarded over $9 million in grants and scholarships to local nonprofits and students.
-Learn more at www.obcf.org.
+About the Community Foundation: Outer Banks Community Foundation is a 501(c)3 nonprofit charitable organization that inspires philanthropy and connects people who care with causes that matter.
+The Community Foundation manages over 200 charitable funds for individuals and agencies, awards grants to nonprofits, administers more than 60 scholarship programs, and provides tailored services to help donors pursue their philanthropic interests.
+Since its inception in 1982, the Community Foundation has awarded more than $13 million in grants and scholarships to local nonprofits and students.

-The Outer Banks Community Foundation is an equal opportunity employer.
-It is our policy to make all hiring and other employment decisions without regard to an individual’s sex, race, national origin, religion, pregnancy, marital status, sexual orientation, ethnicity, age, or physical or mental disability.
+The Outer Banks Community Foundation is an equal-opportunity employer.
+Our policy is to make all hiring and other employment decisions without regard to an individual’s sex, race, national origin, religion, pregnancy, marital status, sexual orientation, ethnicity, age, or physical or mental disability.